ULE-Informatica/laboratory1-felipe-castano-95/README.md

     1. Adapt the process for using different compilation tools and parameters (gcc vs g++), -Wall, standards (-std=c99 and -std=c11)

     	The source code was compiled with standards 99 and 11, following the commands below:
 	    * gcc -std=c99 -Wall -g3 -o exampleStringsc99 exampleStrings.c  2> logsc99.txt
 	    * gcc -std=c11 -Wall -g3 -o exampleStringsc11 exampleStrings.c  2> logsc11.txt

+	    Note: the initial and final version of the logs in txt format is added for each standard tested

     2. Compare between different two standards

 	    All insecure  funcitons where deprecated with the C11 standard.

-    For example, for lines 92 - 97 using the strcpy_s and strcat_s functions, it is not necessary to add the null-terminated byte. however, GCC does not include the entire standard and therefore it was not possible to add these functions
+	    For example, for lines 92 - 97 using the strcpy_s and strcat_s functions, it is not necessary to add the null-terminated byte. however, GCC does not include the entire standard and therefore it was not possible to add these functions.